navelpluisje/reasonus-install/readme.md

   * Paste ActionId to installer
 * download the zone and surface files
 * copy files to Reaper and set (dummy) actionId

+Thanx to:
+* Geoff Waddington and the CSI community
+* SWS for all thos wonderful scripts
+* Lokasenna for Lokasenna_Show only specified tracks.lua used as a base for the track selection